At Shady Grove UMC we have a place for YOU!

 6:45-7:45 a.m.
 United Methodist Men’s Devotions (D.O.G.
 House): This men’s group meets each week for bible study and fellowship.
 High School guys welcome!
 Contact Brian Gagliardi at firstname.lastname@example.org.

 6:00-7:30 p.m.
-SGUMC Book Club (Library): This group meets on the second or third Thursday of the month for dinner and discussion.
+SGUMC Book Club (Library): This group meets on the second or third Thursday of the month for discussion.
+The group is on break for the summer, but will reconvene in October 2018.
 Contact Lauren Adkins at email@example.com.

 6:00-8:00 p.m.
 United Methodist Men’s Dinner and Meeting (Fellowship Hall): Helping men to grow in Christ, so others can know Christ.
 Join the men of our church the first Thursday of the month for dinner and a guest speaker.
 Service opportunities throughout the year.
 Contact Dave Adkins at firstname.lastname@example.org.